Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Experiments

 \subsection{Exploring the Latent Space}

 This section investigates whether change along a certain direction in the latent space corresponds to semantic meanings.
-We segment the lung regions in the thorax CT images using Chest Image Platform (CIP)\cite{san2015chest}, and segment the fat tissues\cite{lee2018fully} and bone tissues via thresholding.
+We segment the lung regions in the thorax CT images using Chest Image Platform (CIP)\cite{san2015chest}, and segment the bone tissues via thresholding.
 The detailed thresholding criteria can be found in Supplementary Material.
-For emphysema regions \cite{wang2013optimal}, we apply thresholding below -950HU within lung volume to segment emphysema.
-We segment the brain, hippocampus, and lateral ventricle for the synthetic brain MRIs with the FreeSurfer package~\cite{fischl2012freesurfer}.
 Next, we train linear regression models that predict the total volume of the different tissues/regions with the encoded latent representations $ Z $ for each image, optimizing with least square.
 The learned parameter vector for each class represents the latent direction.
 Then, we manipulate the latent variable along the direction corresponding to the learned parameters of linear models and generate the images by feeding the resulted latent representations into the generator.
 More specifically, first a reference latent variable is randomly sampled, then the latent variable is moved along the latent direction learned until the target volume is reached, which is predicted by the linear regression model.
-As shown in Fig. \ref{fig:exploring}, for thorax CT images, we identify directions in latent space corresponding to the volume of lung, fat, bone and emphysema, respectively.
-As shown in Fig. \ref{fig:exploring}, for brain MRIs, we identify directions in latent space corresponding to the volume of the brain, hippocampus, and lateral ventricles, respectively.
+As shown in Fig. \ref{fig:exploring}, for thorax CT images, we identify directions in latent space corresponding to the volume of lung and bone respectively.
 When we go along these directions in latent space, we can observe the change of volumes for these tissues.